 For Windows-based computers, UNI Information Technology recommends Windows 10 home or professional.

-For Apple computers, UNI recommends Mac OS Sierra.
+For Apple computers, UNI recommends the latest version of macOS.

 Major/Field of Study

 Some majors or fields of study use different types of computer hardware.
 It might be worth checking with the departmental office of the department your major resides in.